preethiprakash1/communitycompass/README.md

 - JaCoCo
   - JaCoCo is used to generate code coverage reports.
 - Postman and Curl
-  - Postman and curl are used to test the functionality of my APIs.
+  - Postman and curl are used to test the functionality of our APIs.